-Instant information on construction delays, road closures and traffic conditions is especially helpful when traveling in Costa Rica because there aren’t that many ways to get from point A to point B. Going around a landslide could easily add five or six hours to a two hour drive.
+Instant information on traffic conditions is especially helpful when traveling in Costa Rica because there aren’t that many ways to get from point A to point B. Going around a landslide could easily add five or six hours to a two hour drive.

 Instant updates on jams and slow moving vehicles are available on smartphones or on the internet using this map from WAZE and now you can even use WAZE in offline mode so you don’t have to pay for international roaming cell phone data.

 Check traffic congestion before you head to the airport or make a trip to the beach.